Bentley's Bandstand: February 2018

 Jeffrey Gaines, Alright.
 Some musicians seem to stay in the shadows for a few years, leading to questions about how their music is progressing.
 Jeffrey Gaines is one of those artists.
 With an auspicious debut in 1992, it really did look like the Harrisburg, Pennsylvania young man was on the fast-track to the spotlight.
 He had a unique way of mixing soul and rock, one that set him apart from so many other bands in the early '90s.
 Other releases followed, including a hit single of Gaines' version of Peter Gabriel's classic "In Your Eyes."
 Now, after a 15-year recording absence, Alright breaks down the door of silence with such strength and ease it's almost stunning.
 One reason for the power of songs like "Feel Alright," "Frowned Upon," and "Thick and Thin" is the irresistible studio crew of producer/multi-instrumentalist Chris Price, Val McCallum, Pete Thomas, and Davey Faragher.
 These fellows can flat-out play, and slide into Gaines' songs with such soulful ease it feels like they've been together forever.
 Jeffrey Gaines himself has aged with grace and greatness, and carries the weight of being a true musical contender with solid swagger.
 He never overplays his hand, but always brings every song home like a long-lost friend with a message to share.
 This is an album to find, feel, and share.
 Gaines comes home.

 Janiva Magness, Love Is an Army.
 Some humans just have the force inside them.
 Likely there are rational explanations for their unbendable essence, or maybe not.
 Maybe it's a gift from the outer zone that somehow finds its way inside them.
 Singer Janiva Magness has that force.
 Her life story explains some of its origination, but the X-factor also has to be added to the mix.
 It's all the way there.
 Magness' voice has a way of instilling belief.
 When she sings, often the incredible songs she co-writes, it can be so invigorating that every little thing in life feels possible, no matter the heartache that's come before.
 The clouds open up and the sky offers new answers in a way that becomes almost visual.
-Title song "Love is an Army" is the perfect example of a song that is so much more than just music.
+Title song "Love is an Army" is the perfect example of one that is so much more than just music.
 It’s an anthem of what is possible in this world, things that are unexplainable except in their presence right in front of us.
 And all the other songs here carry that same buoyant weight.
-Any album with Charlie Musselwhite on harmonica gets an instant seal of approval, while singer Delbert McClinton's appearance on the chilling "What Could I Do" is worth of the price of admission alone.
+Any album with Charlie Musselwhite on harmonica gets an instant seal of approval, while singer Delbert McClinton's appearance on the chilling "What Could I Do" is worth the price of admission alone.
 Not to mention it's one of the best ballads in years.
 Janiva Magness arrives to take an entire army of fans old and new all the way home.
 Call her name.

 David K. Matthews, The Fantasy Vocal Sessions, Vol. 1 Standards.
 Keyboard whiz David K. Matthews played with soul queen Etta James for almost 20 years, and likely absorbed everything he needed to know about how to get to the funkiest side of the street the fastest, and then stay there.
 Along with other life lessons that Matthews must still be shaking his head about.
 On his own, the musician decided to spread his wings and play all kinds of styles, and enlist some stellar guest stars to help light the way.
 Singers like Steve Miller, Maria Muldaur, Kenny Washington, and Renata Simon each sound superb, and on jazz standards like "Lover Man," "Lush Life," and others, this impeccable band shows David K. Matthews knows his way around all kinds of playing.
 It's little wonder the sound of the album is so warm and winning: it was recorded at Fantasy Studio in Berkeley, California, home to the legends of jazz for decades.
 While this may not be an album that becomes the talk of the town, it is intimately listenable for those times when straight-ahead songs fill the bill like nothing else, and only the best players are being counted on to deliver them.
 Thank Mr. Matthews for putting his money where his keyboard is and going for the gusto.
 "Blue Skies" forever.